Green Journey Adventure

 C.

-• B — Binary on/off interaction oversimplifies sustainability choices, missing the opportunity to show multiple alternatives and their relative impacts.
+B — Binary on/off toggle: Oversimplifies sustainability into yes/no, losing the chance to show relative impacts.

 Activity 2: Waste Sorting